 Planetary Nebula HFG1

 HFG1 (also known as PK 136+05.1) is a faint planetary nebula in the constellation Cassiopeia.
-The rare morphological structure of HFG1 was formed by the mag 14.5 star V664 Cas which is actually a binary star system in which the two stars orbit each other every 14 hours.
-As HFG1 plows through the interstellar medium of the Milky Way a blueish OIII forward bow shock is formed and a faint red trail of Ha gas is left behind in its wake.
+It is a type F planetary nebula and was discovered in 1982 during the Milky Way Emission Line Study by Heckatorn, Fresen and Gull (HFG).
+The rare morphological structure of HFG1 is formed by the mag 14.5 star V664 Cas which is actually a binary star system in which the two stars orbit each other every 14 hours.
+As HFG1 plows through the interstellar medium of the Milky Way a blueish OIII forward bow shock is formed while leaving a trail of red hydrogen gases in it's wake.

 Image Capture Details: